 There are masters of this craft who would disagree (maybe even seriously argue or fight about it too) on how to cook a brisket.
 To me, the variables that are subjective make it fun and enjoyable!
 But there are a few things that you just need to adhere to, namely the slow and low part.

 The heat in your smoker should maintain between 200°F and 240°F (I like 220°F but everyone has their opinion in this range) and the smoking time is dependent on the size of your brisket.
-Meaning 1 to 1.5 hours per pound of smoking time for your brisket.
+Meaning 1 to 1.5 hours per pound of smoking time for your brisket at this temperature.
 This rule of thumb is just that, a general rule.
-Most likely, when cooking a large brisket, you won’t be able to keep a temperature exact for 12-18 hours.
-That’s why there are thermometers (more on that next).
+Most likely, when cooking a large brisket, you won't be able to keep a temperature exact for 12-18 hours.
+That's why there are thermometers (more on that next).